MaximilianBeckers/FDRthresholding/readme.md

 A corresponding local resolution map can be supplied to the program by -locResMap yourLocalResolutionMap.mrc .

-The ouput will the be a locally filtered map together with the diagnostic image and the confidence map.
+The ouput will be a locally filtered map together with the diagnostic image and the confidence map.
 Adjustment of the noise estimation region can be done accordingly.

 Example usage:
 ```